 Are you prepping for your baby’s arrival and feel quite lost on what to buy and what not to buy?
 I feel you.
 I’ve been there too, and so did every mama to be.
 The amount of baby supplies a newborn requires can take anyone by surprise.
 Not only that, how can you decide which baby items are essentials and which are simply nice-to-haves?

 Don’t stress.
 I’m breaking it all down for you.
 I’ve listed the essential items for your baby’s first couple of months as Necessities.
 Other things that you might appreciate, but which some parents have found to be a waste of money, are listed as Nice-to-haves.
 Unsafe items or not so useful items are listed as What you don’t need.
 To save you some time asking around, I posted also some popular brand choices.
-I’m not affiliated with any of them.
+Many of those I use myself.

 Read on for the complete list and don’t forget to download our summary checklist!